close

 In the world of rubber mouldings, a part that is chemically prepared and attached, or encapsulated as a part of the vulcanisation process, is referred to as being “bonded” to another item.
 Historically, several bonding methods have been employed within the rubber industry to achieve a dependable and durable rubber-to-metal bond.

 At Martin’s Rubber, we specialise in rubber-to-metal bonding, adapting the bonding process to suit the unique chemical makeup of each type of metal.
-We have a long-standing record of producing bonded rubber seals, and other components, to suit the motorsport, aerospace and defence industries to name just a few.
+We have a long-standing record of producing bonded rubber seals and other components to suit motorsport engineering, aerospace rubber products, and defence engineering industries, to name just a few.

 How do you attach rubber to metal?

-There are lots of different ways to attach rubber to metal.
-However, due to the chemical compositions of rubber and metal, using an adhesive may not always be suitable, or sufficient, for securely joining a rubber and metal component with a guarantee of strength.
+There are many different ways to attach rubber to metal.
+However, due to the chemical compositions of rubber and metal, using an adhesive may not always be suitable or sufficient for securely joining a rubber and metal component with a guarantee of strength.

-Our specialist rubber bonding technique uses very specific chemical procedures to effectively join these two materials together as part of the vulcanisation process.
+Our specialist rubber bonding technique uses very specific chemical procedures to effectively join these two materials together during the vulcanisation process.
 This ensures long-lasting, durable bonds that will not be impacted by extreme temperatures and harsh environments.

 Which metals can be used in the process?

-Almost any metal can be bonded to rubber, providing it can withstand the heat and pressure of the rubber moulding process.
-However, each metal has a different chemical composition and this needs to be taken into consideration when selecting the bonding agent and process employed.
+Almost any metal can be bonded to rubber, provided it can withstand the heat and pressure of the rubber moulding process.
+However, each metal has a different chemical composition, and this needs to be considered when selecting the bonding agent and process employed.

 What are the typical applications for metal-to-rubber bonding?